-Questions and answers about blood donation and men who have had sex with another man
+Questions and answers – man who had sex with a man

 Yes, every blood donation is tested and qualified.
 To learn more, see safety measures.